Where You Can Learn To Be A Mermaid

 Classes For Every Aspiring Mermaid

 No Ripples offers lots of exciting programs for little girls and boys with big underwater dreams.
-From mermaid gift cards to kids classes in Maroubra, Sutherland, Campbelltown and Wollongong, to birthday parties and adult fitness classes- it is clear that mermaiding is tapping into something genius.
+From mermaid gift cards to kids classes all over Sydney and the coast, to birthday parties and adult fitness classes- it is clear that mermaiding is tapping into something genius.
 During warm weather school holiday periods, No Ripples often offers “Mermaiding By The Sea” workshops where for 1 full day, children learn about the ocean, practice mermaid yoga, create ocean jewellery, try creating mermaid hair and make-up looks, create underwater movies, and meet other local mermaids!

 For mums hoping to get in on the fun, try an adult mermaiding class!
 Classes incorporate competitions, swimming through hoops and playing mermaid games- all in a mermaid tale, naturally.
 Not only are classes full of laughter, but they pack a real whole-body punch, targeting obliques and arms in particular.